midnight-sway-atomic-admin/Midnight-Sway-Atomic/README.md

 1d23h59m "This is my note!"

+The quotation marks are only necessary when your note contains spaces.
 You now cannot set the timer for more than 59 minutes by minutes alone; nor can you set the timer for more than 23 hours by hours alone; nor can you set the timer for more than 9 days 23 hours and 59 minutes.
 The shortest possible timer is "1m" for 1 minute.

 /* END OF UPDATE NOTIFICATION */